-Cointegration tests were conducted using three time frames: the entire sample (1/2000 - 3/2013), the first period (1/2000 - 10/2007), and the second period (11/2007 - 3/2013).
+Cointegration tests were conducted using three time frames: the entire sample (January 2000-March 2013), the first period (January 2000-October 2007), and the second period (November 2007-March 2013).
 Results are reported in Table 3.
-Cointegation ranks from both λ trace and λ max are used to conduct the

-VECM.
-Minimized Akaike information and Schwartz criterions are used to select the lags for the VECM.
+Cointegation ranks from both λ trace and λ max are used to conduct the VECM.
+Minimized Akaike information and Schwartz criteria are used to select the lags for the VECM.
 Final results presented are from the best fitted models with the highest R-squared and adjusted R-squared values.
 Robustness tests are conducted using other possible cointegration ranks and lags.

-Since both λ trace and λ max yielded cointegrating vectors significant at the 5 percent level or better, the variables tested are co-integrated for all three sample periods, which mean that the tested series share a common stochastic trend and will grow proportionally in the long term.
+Because both λ trace and λ max yielded cointegrating vectors significant at the 5 percent level or better, the variables tested are cointegrated for all three sample periods, which mean that the tested series share a common stochastic trend and will grow proportionally in the long term.
 This implies that both domestic macroeconomic fundamentals and the global stock index influence Chinese stock performance in the long term.